alexandrustefanescu/todo-app/README.md

 ## Folder Organization

 - **api/** - Contains all backend/API code
+  - Rust Actix Web REST API
   - Follow the structure and documentation in `api/README.md`
   - Database configurations are in `api/.env`
   - API runs on port 8080

-- **client/** - Designated for frontend code
+- **client/** - Frontend application (Vanilla JavaScript)
-  - To be implemented (React, Vue, Angular, etc.)
+  - Built with Vanilla JavaScript and Bun runtime
+  - See `client/README.md` for client documentation
+  - See `client/BUN_SETUP.md` for Bun setup instructions
-  - Will consume the API from `http://localhost:8080/api`
+  - Consumes the API from `http://localhost:8080/api`

 ## API Features